JoshDSommer/nativescript-slides/README.md

 * Build with `npm run build`
 * Run and deploy to your device or emulator with `npm run demo.android` or `npm run demo.ios`

+###Known issues

+  * There apears to be a bug with the loop resulting in bad transitions going right to left.

 ### Smoother panning on Android (For {N} v2.0.0 and below __only__).